 Does the app offer some flexibility so that you can create your own project management methodology, or does it try to force you into an inflexible flow?

-After the first round of testing, I eliminated any apps that weren't user-friendly or couldn't be used across a small organization.
+After the first round of testing, I eliminated any apps that weren't user-friendly or were clearly geared toward bigger enterprises.
 Then I went back in and spent some more time in the top apps: toggling between view options and project management methodologies, adding a new user to the app and editing permissions, toggling between additional settings like filtering for my own tasks versus all tasks and more deeply customizing views (e.g., changing the Kanban column labels), and testing out any unique features.

-The seven apps below are the result of all that testing.
+The six apps below are the result of all that testing.

 Best project management software for ultimate project flexibility